mrjonhudson/fiveoclock/README.md

 # fiveoclock
-It's always 5 o'clock somewhere, so prove to your friends that indeed you can start drinking!
+It's always 5 o'clock somewhere, so prove to your friends that it is time to start drinking!
 [fiveoclock-62362.web.app](https://fiveoclock-62362.web.app/#/)